WidgetsBurritos/drupal-test-writing/README.md

     ddev start
     ```

+    The first time `ddev start` is run, it will do a few different things, which can be found in [scripts/post-start.sh](scripts/post-start.sh).

+    1. Install a very simple D9 website, based on the snapshot located at `snapshot/dump.sql.gz`.
-    _Note: The first time `ddev start` is run, it will install a database snapshot, located at `snapshot/dump.sql.gz`.
-This is a very simple Drupal 9 website.
-Any subsequent runs will keep your database intact, unless you manually remove it._
+        Any subsequent `ddev start` runs will keep your database intact, unless you manually remove it.
-3. Install dependencies
+    2. Install all PHP dependencies via composer.
-    ```bash
-    ddev composer install
-    ddev exec -d /var/www/html/web/core yarn install
-    ```

-    _Note: `composer install` injects a `.env` and `phpunit.xml` file into your `web/core` folder based on the templates in `templates/core.env` and `templates/core.phpunit.xml` respectively (see `scripts/post-install.sh`).
-This is for convenience for this project.
+    3. Inject a `.env` and `phpunit.xml` file in your `web/core` directory, based on the templates in `templates/core.env` and `templates/core.phpunit.xml` respectively.
 In a real project, you would want to ensure those files are handled properly and securely.
-See `web/core/.env.example` and `web/core/phpunit.xml.dist` for more information about those files._
+See `web/core/.env.example` and `web/core/phpunit.xml.dist` for more information about those files.
+    4. Install all Node.js dependencies inside the `web/core` directory.
+This is needed for nightwatch tests to run.

-5. Back in your normal terminal, open the site in your browser:
+2. Open the site in your browser:
     ```bash
     ddev launch
     ```
-6. You can then use the following sample credentials to test out various roles:
+3. You can then use the following sample credentials to test out various roles:

     1. `admin`/`admin` - Has all the privileges
     2. `bobby`/`bobby` - Has the `My Super Secret Privilege` permission